utopia-foss/utopia/doc/guides/how-to-build-a-model.rst

 4. Rename all the files inside of the newly created directory such that all occurrences of ``CopyMe`` are replaced by ``MyFancyModel``.

-  - You can do so by using the `parameter expasion capabilities <http://wiki.bash-hackers.org/syntax/pe>`_ of BASH:
+  - You can do so by using the `parameter expansion capabilities <http://wiki.bash-hackers.org/syntax/pe>`_ of BASH:
   Inside your model directory, call

   .. code-block:: bash